In an SF6 Circuit breaker, sulphur hexafluoride gas is used as the arc quenching medium.

 Advantages and Disadvantages of SF6 Gas

-- Due to the superior arc quenching property of sulphur hexafluoride gas (SF6), such circuit breakers have very short arcing time.
-They are used in Gas Insulated Substations.
+- The superior arc quenching property of sulphur hexafluoride gas (SF6).
+Due to this SF6 circuit breakers have very short arcing time.
+Hence SF6 gas is used in Gas Insulated Substations.

-- Since the dielectric strength of sulphur hexafluoride (SF6) gas is 2 to 3 times that operation due unlike of air, such breakers can interrupt much larger currents.
+- Dielectric strength of sulphur hexafluoride (SF6) gas is 2 to 3 times compared to air.
+Thus SF6 breakers can interrupt much larger currents.

 - The sulphur hexafluoride gas (SF6) circuit breaker gives noiseless operation due it’s closed gas circuit and no exhaust to atmosphere, unlike the air blast circuit breaker.